New Panasonic chief to chase TV profit, not volume

 At a news conference in Osaka, western Japan, Tsuga vowed to focus on bolstering profitability in the TV business.

-"I won't pursue volume, and will prioritize profits.
+"I won't pursue volume, and will prioritise profits.
 I will consider ways to bring the TV business back to normal within 1-2 years," he said.

 Warning of Panasonic's record loss forecast earlier this month, Ohtsubo insisted the costly revamp would repair the TV woes and bring about a V-shaped recovery in earnings.